7 Magic Spells: How To Enchant the Recruiter at the Job Interview.

 Conclusion: Can You Win the Interview Using Magic Spells?

-Of course, the outcome of an interview comes from a holistic impression of yourself as a professional.
+Of course, the outcome of an interview is a product of a holistic impression of yourself as a professional.
 However, you can effectively improve your chances of success, by speaking straight to the employers’ universal needs and fears.

 Please cite as: